n8j1s/Discogs-ObjC/README.md

 * Wraps responses in well formatted objects
 * Keeps all properties read only
 * Async-only requests using blocks
+* Must generate a developer token on Discogs

 ## Installation